lnxchk/chefdk-fundamentals/scene_04.md

 This will place all the files into a staging area.

+-

 I like to think of the staging area as placing bunch of items into a box.
-A care package you were going to send a love one.
-And staging them means - put them in the box, don't close it up because I may add a few things, don't close it up because I may replace or remove a few things.
-But put the items in the box because eventually we're going to close that box up and ship it out to you.
+Like a care package you would send to a love one.

+Staging files means - put them in the box, don't close it up because I may add a few things, don't close it up because I may replace or remove a few things.
+But put the items in the box because eventually we're are going to close that box - when it ready and send it off.

 -

-Let's look inside the box.
-What are we going to sending to someone if we were to close this box up.
+Lets look to see what changes we have placed in the staging area often expressed as staged to commit.

+Thinking about our care package example, this is like looking inside the box and taking an inventory.
+Allowing us to figure out if we need to move things around or we're ready to close it it.

 Running `git status` allows us to see in the box.
-Git will report back to us the changes that will be commited.
+Git reports back to us the changes that will be commited.

 > Git helpfully tries to show you the command you can use to remove an item from that box.
 This is useful if you want to include all items excepts for one or simply manage everything before you commit.

 -

-If everything looks like it should be in the box.
-Then we're going to seal it up.
+If everything that is staged looks correct then we are ready to commit the changes.

+That is like saying we're ready to close the box up.

 That is done in git with `git commit`.
 We can optionally provide a message on the command-line and that is done with the DASH-m flag and then a string of text that describes that change.

 > Without that flag git attempts to use the system that you've defined as your default EDITOR.